 Isa’s French Bistro – we enjoyed some sandwiches, and I had a glass of bubbles.
 A delicious spot to start your day!

 Biscuit Head – I will dream about this place until I come back.
-I enjoyed the Southern Scramble with pork while Holly enjoyed the Mimosa Fried Chicken Biscuit.
+I enjoyed the Southern Scramble with pork, while Holly enjoyed the Mimosa Fried Chicken Biscuit.
 They have homemade jam and hot sauce that will have you drooling.

-Hemmingway’s Cuba – We enjoyed a roof top brunch overlooking the mountains before we left.
+Hemmingway’s Cuba – We enjoyed a rooftop brunch overlooking the mountains before we left.
 Bloodys and breakfast bowls were just the way to end the weekend.

 Sovereign Remedies – A bottle of Tempranillo, Crispy Brussel Sprouts, & The Sovereign Board were just the way to end our night after exploring The Biltmore.

-Battery Park Book Exchange – This was by far my favorite stop of the trip.
+Battery Park Book Exchange – This was by far my favorite stop on the trip.
 A champagne bar and book shop… two of my favorite things!
 This cozy spot is an amazing place to enjoy a flight, glass, or bottle of Champagne.
 Their boards are also a great lunch to snack on!

 Pleb Urban Winery – This urban winery offers flights, glasses, and bottles.
 Their flight options are from wine on tap.

 Wicked Weed Brewing – This was my second visit to Wicked Weed Funkatorium.
 I love their vibe and beer.
-My favorite was their Fresh Pressed #2 — a wheat ale with pineapple, mango, & guava.
+My favorite was their Fresh Pressed #2 — wheat ale with pineapple, mango, & guava.